-This advert would definitely never work nowadays, and the death of the answering machine certainly meant the end of many humiliating mishaps.
-The sex in this commercial might seem unnecessary, considering that they’re selling mobile phones, but overall. it’s an amusing take on how technology impacts our lives.
+This advert would never work nowadays; the death of the answering machine meant the end of many humiliating mishaps.
+The sex in this commercial might seem unnecessary, considering they are selling mobile phones, but overall. it's an amusing take on how technology impacts our lives.
 Looking back at commercials such as this shows us how the mobile phone was perceived at the start of its popularity.

-Back in the ’90s, people had no problem accepting adverts that were on the verge of breaking a few rules.
-For this reason, many of the commercials from this era stand out as bold creations aimed to make you laugh and gasp.
-But because of how dated this ad is, it just doesn’t quite do it for us.
+Back in the '90s, people had no problem accepting adverts that were on the verge of breaking a few rules.
+For this reason, many commercials from this era stand out as bold creations aimed to make you gasp.

 In this ad, the more the guy sips from his beer, the more attractive his date becomes.
 And by attractive we mean that it appears she is wearing more make-up, while in his sober state, she isn’t wearing any.
-The woman is exactly the same, but the male’s idea of sexy is her wearing lipstick and gazing at him seductively.
-While this advert does generalize men’s ideas of masculinity, it mostly succeeds in making men seem incredibly stupid.
+The woman is exactly the same, but the male’s idea of 'sexy' is her wearing lipstick and gazing at him seductively.
+While this advert definitely generalizes men's ideals of femininity, it mostly succeeds in making them seem incredibly stupid.
 There is even a Tuborg alcohol-free version, in which the woman stays the same.
 Creative, but maybe not very PC!

 This bizarre commercial starts off innocent enough, with three boys bike-riding home through a quiet suburban town.
 However, we later see them rushing to go and spy on the ‘woman next door’ who is sun-bathing in her knickers.
-For this reason, they decide to give her a phone call in the hopes of getting a decent view of her breasts, all while enjoying a Stratos bar of milk chocolate.
+In the hopes of getting a decent view of her breasts they decide to give her a phone call, all while enjoying a Stratos bar of milk chocolate.